ABHYUDAY659/ChatApp-backend/README.md

 - Messages are broadcast **only within that room**
 - Users are **automatically removed** on disconnect
 - Messages are sent in **real-time**
-- Simple JSON-based protocol for message types:
+- JSON-based protocol for message types:
   - `"join"`: joins a room
   - `"chat"`: sends a chat message to the current room